TRIQS/dft_tools/doc/reference/h5structure.rst

 hdf5 data format
 ----------------

 In order to be used with the DMFT routines, the following data needs to be provided in the hdf5 file.
 It contains a lot of information in order to perform DMFT calculations for all kinds of situations, e.g. d-p Hamiltonians, more than one correlated atomic shell, or using symmetry operations for the k-summation.
-We store all data in subgroups of the hdf5 arxive:
+We store all data in subgroups of the hdf5 archive:

 :program:`Main data`: There needs to be one subgroup for the main data of the calculation.
 The default name of this group is `dft_input`.
 Its contents are